-- ✓ This facility does not discharge to a 303(d) listed stream or to a stream with an EPA approved TMDL. - ✓ The Department has not conducted a stream survey for this waterbody.
-When a stream survey is conducted, more information may be available about the receiving stream.
+- ✓ This facility does not discharge to a 303(d) listed stream or to a stream with an EPA approved TMDL. - ✓ The Department conducted a stream survey on August 24, 2011 at two locations near this facility: in Tributary to Ramsey Creek downstream Outfall #001 and at Outfall #001.
+The following use designations of the receiving stream were impaired by the discharge: AQL as a result of discoloration and organic suspended solids in the stream.